 Please note that not all debts will be discharged by virtue of being declared bankrupt.
 A prime example of this is the obligation to pay child support.

 As a bankrupt you are required to comply with all lawful and reasonable requests made by your Trustee in Bankruptcy.
 Typically, this pertains to supplying various information and materials regarding your financial affairs.
-It does, however, also include an obligation to surrender your passport and to obtain the permission of your Trustee in Bankruptcy should you wish to travel overseas.
+It includes an obligation to surrender your passport and to obtain the permission of your Trustee in Bankruptcy should you wish to travel overseas.

 You can continue to derive an income after being declared bankrupt.
 Please note, however, that: